Bharat9848/notes/AlgorithmNotes.md

 # Hashing
 - hash function should be random i.e. independent and uniformly.
+- In practice, hash functions with limited independence are more plausible since they economize on space and randomness. ?

+## Asymptotic analysis
+ - `O`
+ - Theta
+ - Gamma

+## Master theoram
+## Asymptotic analysis

 # Array
  - local/global maxima minima